 - Dates: Tentatively May 18-June 10, 2016 (but subject to change until finalized).
 Students will need to travel on specific dates but will be given instructions after acceptance.

 - Costs: Still being determined for 2016 but tentatively set at $1,000 (a grant from the Luce Foundation covers over half of the costs for this program bringing the program cost down from $3,800).
-The program cost includes WU tuition, lodging, some meals, local transportation, travel insurance, museum fees and field trips.
+The program cost includes WU tuition, lodging, some meals, local transportation, study abroad health insurance, museum fees and field trips.
 Program cost DOES NOT include passport costs or transportation to and from Japan (est. $1,800).

 - Students who will have graduated by the time the program runs are eligible to apply but ARE NOT eligible for the grant funding support and will need to pay the full cost of the program, $3,800.
 If you have questions about this, please email firstname.lastname@example.org.
 Program cost DOES NOT include passport costs or transportation to and from Japan (est. $1,800).